-2.1.7.
 Controlling Device Focus

 The current focus window for an extension input device can be determined using the XGetDeviceFocus function.
 Extension devices are focused using the XSetDeviceFocus function in the same way that the keyboard is focused using the core XSetInputFocus function, except that a device ID is passed as a function parameter.
-One additional focus state, FollowKeyboard, is provided for extension devices.
+One additional focus state, FollowKeyboard , is provided for extension devices.

-To get the current focus state, revert state, and focus time of an extension device, use XGetDeviceFocus. int XGetDeviceFocus(display, device, focus_return, revert_to_return, focus_time_return) Display display; XDevice device; Window focus_return; int revert_to_return; Time focus_time_return; display Specifies the connection to the X server. device Specifies the desired device.
-Specifies the address of a variable into which the server can return the ID of the focus return window that contains the device focus or one of the constants None, Pointer-Root, or FollowKeyboard. revert_to_return Specifies the address of a variable into which the server can return the current revert to status for the device.
+To get the current focus state, revert state, and focus time of an extension device, use ${\tt XGetDeviceFocus}$.

+int XGetDeviceFocus(display, revert_to_return, focus_time_return) device, focus_return, ; display Specifies the connection to the X server. device Specifies the desired device. focus_return Specifies the address of a variable into which the server can return the ID of the window that contains the device focus or one of the constants None , PointerRoot , or FollowKeyboard . revert_to_return Specifies the address of a variable into which the server can return the current revert_to status for the device. focus_time_return Specifies the address of a variable into which the server can return the focus time last set for the device.